Whom do I notify if I suspect illegal asbestos removal, disposal, dumping, or release to the environment?

-Before taking asbestos to a landfill or transfer station, contact the facility to determine if, when, and under what conditions the facility will accept asbestos.
+- Before taking asbestos to a landfill or transfer station, contact the facility to determine if, when, and under what conditions the facility will accept asbestos.
 Asbestos abatement contractors who are licensed by the Massachusetts Department of Labor Standards (DLS) can be hired to remove asbestos and take it to an approved disposal facility.
-Contact the DLS for a list of licensed asbestos contractors.
-Asbestos wastes may not be sent to an incinerator or resource recovery facility.
+Call the Massachusetts Department of Labor Standards at 617-626-6960 or visit the DLS web site for a list of licensed abatement contractors.
+Asbestos wastes may not be sent to a municipal solid waste combustion facility or to a construction and demolition (C&D) material processor.

 The revised EPA National Emission Standards for Hazardous Air Pollutants (NESHAP) of 1990 for asbestos requires that all asbestos waste transport be documented by a waste shipment record (WSR).
 The WSR must be signed by the asbestos waste generator (the facility owner), asbestos abatement contractor, transporter, and final disposal site operator.
 The asbestos abatement contractor must send a copy of the WSR back to the asbestos waste generator within 35 days.
 If the asbestos waste generator does not receive the WSR, notify MassDEP.
 The Federal Department of Transportation (DOT) requires that transporters carry identification papers for all quantities of asbestos greater than 1 pound.
 The state police enforce this requirement.